winstonbullen/DuoCode/README.md

 ## Directories

-This repository has four top-level directories detailed below.
+There are four top-level sub-directories detailed below that each have a `README.md` explaining their respective file structure.

 - `/backend/` contains all of the backend files including code and documentation.
 - `/content/` contains all of the content data comprising the content database.
 - `/frontend/` contains all of the frontend files including code and documentation.
 - `/reports/` contains all of the weekly status reports.

-Each directory has a `README.md` explaining their respective file structure and architecture.

-## Makefile

-This repository has a single `Makefile` in the top-level directory.
+There is a `Makefile` in the top-level directory that makes developing easier.

 - `make install` runs npm install commands for both frontend and backend.
 This manages package dependencies automatically.
 - `make deploy` runs npm build and start commands to deploy the web app.
 The build and start commands are separated into `make build` and `make run`, respectively.